voravichs/moody-gamer/README.md

 ## Description

-    This project is an app to suggest what games a user should play depending on astrological signs and their selected mood.
-We will implement an Aztro Astrology API and the RAWG video game API to get parameters for video game selection, while the user mood will be self-selected.
+This project is an app to suggest what games a user should play depending onastrological signs and their selected mood.
+We will implement an Aztro AstrologyAPI and the RAWG video game API to get parameters for video game selection, whilethe user mood will be self-selected.

 ## User Stories